ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   Variable is a good name for this concept because the data stored can change/vary each time the script runs.
 *   Variables - How to declare them
     -   Before you can use a variable, you need to announce that you want to use it.
 This involves creating the variable and giving it a name.
 Programmers say that you declare the variable. i.e... var is the variable keyword, quantity is the variable name.
 JS knows that var is used to declare/create a variable.
 The second name, quantity, is the identifier.
 If a variable name is more than one word, it is usually written in camelCase.
 Meaning the first letter of the first word is lower case and the first letter of the second word is uppercase.
+*   Variables - How to assign them value
+    -   Once you have created a variable, you can tell it what information you would like it to store for you.
+Programmers say that you assign a value to the variable.
+    -    Here you can use the variable name, quantity, as it should represent the kind of data that the variable holds.
+Here the = sign is the assignment operator.
+This assigns a value to the variable, until you assign a value to the quantity variable it will be said to be undefined.